-You can play your recording in a digital media player program that supports your audio file format.
+The recordings will saved in Documents>Sound Recordings.
+Voice Recorder records audio in MPEG-4 (.m4a) format.
+You can play the recording with a digital media player program that supports the audio file format.

 6-2 Troubleshooting

 6-2-1 Frequently Asked Questions